-To start online trading, you must first find an online broker.
+To start online trading in Kenya, you must first find an online broker.
 Online brokers are of two types – discount and full-service brokers.
 The former provides only regular trading and Demat account services while the latter provides research & advisory services as well.
 Thus, if you are a newbie who requires additional help with stock selection, portfolio optimization, risk management, investment consultation, and stock trading, then you may go for a full-service broker.
 Else, a discount broker may suffice.

 One of the prime factors that you may check while selecting a stockbroker is the Demat Account Maintenance Charges (AMC).
 You may also explore the pricing plans offered by the prospective broker.
 If you are interested in margin trading, you may check the MTF (Margin Trade Financing) rates as well.
 Cost-efficient subscription plans reduce your brokerage and overall transaction costs significantly.